Lisa Ryder: Life and career

-Ryder was born in Edmonton, Alberta and attended the University of Toronto, where she began acting.
+Ryder was born in Edmonton, Alberta, and attended the University of Toronto, where she began acting.
 She formed a local theatre group, Bald Ego Productions, in Toronto after graduation and landed her first film and television roles in the mid-1990s.
 She starred in many theatre productions, including "Put Me Away," a one-woman show which she wrote.
 She gained a following as Detective Tracy Vetter on the final season of the vampire drama Forever Knight in 1995–1996 and was cast on the syndicated science-fiction series Andromeda in 2000; the series ended in 2005 after 110 episodes.
-She also co-starred, as android Kay-Em 14, in the 2001 film Jason X, starring Andromeda alumnus Lexa Doig.
+In 2001, she was nominated for a Gemini Award for Best Performance by an Actress in a Featured Supporting Role in a Dramatic Series.
+She also co-starred, as android Kay-Em 14, in the 2001 film Jason X.

 Ryder guest-starred in Gene Roddenberry's Earth: Final Conflict, Total Recall 2070, Kung Fu: The Legend Continues, Wind at My Back and Psi Factor: Chronicles of the Paranormal.
 She also had a recurring role on The Newsroom.
 Her other movie roles include the critically acclaimed Canadian indie film Stolen Heart, the thriller Blackheart and the short films Strands and Lemon.
-She also wrote, produced and starred in the film SF Seeks, featuring Michael Shanks, Gordon Michael Woolvett, Keith Hamilton Cobb and Lexa Doig.
+She also wrote, produced, and starred in the film SF Seeks, featuring Michael Shanks, Gordon Michael Woolvett, Keith Hamilton Cobb and Lexa Doig.
 She appeared in a television advertisement for Cheer laundry detergent in the late 80s – early 90s.

 In 2014, Ryder starred in the Canadian Stage co-production of Helen Lawrence.
 In 2019, Ryder's play A Blow in the Face premiered with Nightwood Theatre and Bald Ego Theatre in Toronto, Ontario.
 The play was inspired by her personal experiences with postpartum depression after the birth of her first child.
 In the premiere, Ryder played the roofer Cloudy.